Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

 \subsection{Network architecture}

 The overall architecture of the proposed network is shown in Fig.~\ref{fig:net}.
 Noted that it can incorporate different feature embedding networks.
-In our experiments, we apply two networks that are usually used in the few-shot image classification field~\cite{li_cvpr2019_revisiting,sun2019meta_mtl}, including ResNet12 which is a residual network~\cite{he2016residual} with three residual blocks followed by an average pooling layer for general feature embedding, and 4 Conv with four convolutional blocks for feature extraction.
+In our experiments, we apply three embedding networks that are usually used in the few-shot image classification field~\cite{li_cvpr2019_revisiting,sun2019meta_mtl}, including 4 Conv with four convolutional blocks, ResNet12~\cite{he2016residual} with three residual blocks followed by an average pooling layer and WRN with layer depth 28 and a widening factor of 10~\cite{zagoruyko2016wide_residul_WRN}.
 The class encoder has a convolutional block and a softmax operator for soft-assignment (see details in the supplemental) to produce a sparse matrix which includes all weights for semantic basis.
-With a multiplication between the weights and the residuals followed by a normalization layer, the class representation composed by semantic basis in the class domain is obtained.
-The decoder exploits a normal convolutional block to transform the class representation from the class domain to general class descriptor in the feature domain.
+With a multiplication between the weights and the residuals followed by a normalization layer, the class representation composed by semantic basis in the semantic domain is obtained.
+The decoder exploits a normal convolutional block to transform the class representation from the semantic domain to general class descriptor in the class domain.
 To compare the obtained general class descriptor with the embedding features of the samples in the query set, a fixed distance metric ({\em i.e.,} Euclidean distance) and a learnable relation module (two Conv + two FC) based similarity measurement are jointly applied, while a cross-entropy loss is employed as classification loss.
 The network then updates the metric module along with the encoder-decoder structure, and fine-tune the feature embedding network simultaneously.